jlbradley1844/jlbradley1844.github.io/_drafts/about-the-US-birth-rate.md

 discourse.

-One rather reasonable point of view is that it is simply _too difficult_ to have children - or at least, a large family that one might desire.
-To this end, they argue for social programs to assist with this need.
+One rather reasonable point of view is that it is simply _too costly_ to have children - or at least, a large family that one might desire.
+To this end, they argue for social programs to assist help defray expensive such as childcare.
 Whatever one may think of this approach, the main problem I think everyone can agree on is _cost_.
 Subsidizing child care is needed by many becuase it _is expensive_.
 Shifting this burden to local or national goverments will not make it any less expensive.
 While I personally think it's worth the expense, many will disagree.
-A more important point is that this generally does not raise birth rates by more than a few tenths of a point.
+A more important point is that this has already been tried in other contries - with success! - but it still does not raise birth rates by more than a few tenths of a point.
 France's generous benefits have allowed it to be practically the only country in Europe with a birth rate above the replacement rate, but at